 Reducing the risk of COVID-19 transmission

-Our robust cross-infection control protocols at Woodford House Dental Practice against all previously known pathogens are already woven into all our clinical activity.
-A dental practice is already a very clean environment compared to any public area, and there is no evidence of an increased rate of COVID-19 transmission in dentists or their teams.
+Robust cross-infection control protocols, against all previously known pathogens, are woven into all our clinical activity.
+A dental practice is already a very clean environment compared to any public area, and there is no evidence of an increased rate of COVID-19 transmission for dentists or their teams.

-We have carried out and evaluated extensive research based on scientific evidence and detailed global referencing to analyse what clinicians in the UK and other European and non-European countries are doing under international guidelines.
-We feel the measures which are outlined in our policy will reduce risk to the minimum level at the practice.
+We have carried out extensive research and evaluated what clinicians in the UK, in Europe and on other continents are doing under international guidelines.
+We feel the measures which are outlined in our policy will reduce risk to the minimum in our practice.

-The Woodford House team have had extensive training and are ready to care for our patients who require essential and urgent dental treatment.
-This will be extended to other patient groups as soon as possible.
+The Woodford House team have had extensive training and are ready to care for our patients.

 We are currently seeing only the following: